howtographql/howtographql/content/backend/graphql-ruby/7-filtering.md

 </Instruction>

+This would install [SearchObject](https://github.com/rstankov/SearchObjectGraphQL) and you can use it.

 <Instruction>

-Having [SearchObject](https://github.com/rstankov/SearchObjectGraphQL) now, we can create a search resolver:
+Create a search resolver:

 ```ruby(path=".../graphql-ruby/app/graphql/resolvers/links_search.rb")
 require 'search_object/plugin/graphql'